A Tutorial on 5G Positioning: 5G Positioning: History, Present, and Future

-From Rel-10, the standardization of \ac{LTE-A} begins to include the \ac{UL}-\ac{TDOA} using \acp{SRS} to complement \ac{A-GNSS}.
+From Rel-10, the standardization of \ac{LTE-A} starts to include the \ac{UL}-\ac{TDOA} method based on \acp{SRS} to complement \ac{A-GNSS}.
 Furthermore, an improvement of \acp{PRS} was proposed to increase the hearability.
 The hearability problem arises when a user needs to communicate with multiple \acp{BS} and differentiate the communication systems from positioning systems.
-In Rel-13, a further enhancement has been made with the LTE-Advance Pro, mainly addressed for strict indoor environments.
+In Rel-13, a further enhancement has been made with the \ac{LTE-A} Pro, mainly addressed for strict indoor environments.
 Two of the main improvements referred to \ac{OTDOA} enhancement (new \ac{PRS} patterns and bandwidth extension) and \ac{MIMO} introduction (multi-antenna arrays for beamforming).
-The introduction of Rel-14, 3GPP, as well as continuing the LTE evolution, also sets the starting point for \ac{5G}~\cite{TR121914}.
+The introduction of \ac{3GPP} Rel-14, as well as continuing the \ac{LTE} evolution, also sets the starting point for \ac{5G}~\cite{TR121914}.